 Air quality is an indicator for the quality of air.
 Depending on the extent to which pollution sources are present in the air, a distinction can be made between clean and polluted air.
 Polluted air is caused by various pollution sources floating in the air.
-Due to the diversity of pollution sources, an air cleaner is relevant at different times.
-Whereas a person suffering from hay fever suffers primarily from pollution sources such as pollen in spring, this is less the case for a person suffering from asthma, depending on the season.
-But also people without allergies benefit from the use of an air purifier.
+Because of the diversity of pollution sources, air purifier is relevant at different times.
+Whereas a person with hay fever suffers primarily from pollen sources in the spring, this is less the case for a person with asthma complaints, depending on the season.
+But also people without allergies benefit from the use of a air purifier.

-Our air cleaners filter (fine) dust from a size of 2.5 microns (PM2.5).
-For reference: a fine particle is 1/30th of a human hair.
+Our air purifiers filters (fine) dust from 2.5 micrometres in size (PM2.5).
+For reference: a fine dust particle is 1/30th of a human hair.